 No more lost money, no more wasted time.
 Truebill synchs with your bank accounts and credit accounts, organizes your bills, and highlights recurring bills that might need canceled.

-The Truebill tool takes the hassle out of keeping track of your finances and, more importantly, those bills that need canceled.
+The Truebill tool takes the hassle out of keeping track of your financial life and, more importantly, those bills that need canceled.

 If you or a loved one is losing money every month on wasted subscription services, it’s time to give Truebill a try.